5 Best Trading Journals for 2021

 Using a trading journal is one of the most under utilized tools by beginner stock traders.
 Recapping trades to break down what went right or wrong will help prevent future mistakes and improve returns down the road.

-In this guide, I will break down the five best trading journal available today for analyzing stocks, options, futures, forex, and cryptocurrency trades.
+In this guide, I will break down the five best trading journals available today for analyzing stocks, options, futures, forex, and cryptocurrency trades.
 After the summary, I will cover some tips for success with examples from my own personal trading for those who are new to journaling their trades.

 Best Trading Journals for 2021